OUR Quality Assurance

 DETERMINING QUALITY

 Our passion is to source, press, and ship market worthy Alfalfa Hay and Timothy Hay (plus other straws and forage products).
 We realize that weather is an important part of making beautifully exportable hay and are continually working on diversifying our sourcing regions to buy and export hay, worthy of the Sage Hill name.
-Beginning here with our roots in Central Washington state down to our facility in Southern California and everywhere in between—we're establishing flexible and relationship driven hay sourcing channels.
+Beginning here with our roots in Central Washington down to Southern California and everywhere in between—we’re establishing flexible and relationship driven hay sourcing channels.

 In-field Inspection